Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Our Agnostic Approach

-One fundamental reason is that the ML methods might not even produce consistent estimators of $z \mapsto s_0(z)$ in high dimensional settings.
-For example, if $z$ has dimension $d$ and the target function $z \mapsto s_0(z)$ is assumed to have $p$ continuous and bounded derivatives, then the worst case (minimax) lower bound on the rate of learning this function from a random sample of size $N$ cannot be better than $N^{-p/(2p + d)}$ as $N \to \infty$, as shown by Stone \cite{stone82}.
+Without some form of sparsity, it is hard, if not impossible, to obtain consistent estimators of $z \mapsto s_0(z)$.
+There are several fundamental reasons as well as large gaps between theory and practice that are responsible for this.
+One fundamental reason is that ML methods might not even produce consistent estimators of $z \mapsto s_0(z)$ in high dimensional settings.
+For example, if $z$ has dimension $d$ and the target function $z \mapsto s_0(z)$ is assumed to have $p$ continuous and bounded derivatives, then the worst case (minimax) lower bound on the rate of learning this function from a random sample of size $N$ cannot be better than $N^{-p/(2p + d)}$ as $N \to \infty$, as shown by \cite{stone82}.
 Hence if $p$ is fixed and $d$ is also small, but slowly increasing with $N$, such as $d \geq \log N$, then there exists no consistent estimator of $z \mapsto s_0(z)$ generally.
+Hence, generic ML estimators cannot be regarded as consistent, unless further assumptions are made.
+Examples of such assumptions include structured forms of linear and non-linear sparsity and super-smoothness.\footnote{The function $z \mapsto s_0(z)$ is super-smooth if it has continuous and bounded derivatives of all orders.} The problem of obtaining uniformly valid inference on $z \mapsto s_0(z)$ using generic ML methods is even more difficult.\footnote{While the previous assumptions make consistent adaptive estimation possible \citep[e.g.,][]{BickelRitovTsybakov2009}, confidence sets that adapt to unknown regularity (smoothness or sparsity) do not exist even for low-dimensional nonparametric problems \citep{low1997,wasserman:adaptive}.
+Let $z \mapsto s_0(z)$ be a target function that lives in an infinite-dimensional class with unknown regularity $s$ (e.g., smoothness or degree of sparsity).
+Adaptive consistent estimation (resp. inference) for $z \mapsto s_0(z)$ with respect to $s$ is possible if there exists a consistent estimator (resp. valid confidence set) with a rate of convergence (resp. diameter) that changes with $s$ in a (nearly) rate-optimal way.
+Construction of adaptive confidence bands then requires making additional untestable assumptions.
+See, e.g., \cite{gine:nickl}, where self-similarity conditions are used in low-dimensional nonparametric problems.}